emlowry/AiE/Year 1 Classwork/Pong/ReadMe.txt

 either be resumed by pressing any of the PAUSE/BREAK, ENTER, or SPACE keys or cancelled using any of the ESCAPE, HOME, END, or BACKSPACE keys.

-A completed match may be entered into the list of high scores.
+A completed match may be automatically entered into the list of high scores.
 The top five scores for points earned by a human, fastest wins by a human, and slowest losses by a human, for each difficulty level, can be viewed from the High Scores tab of the main menu.

 Enjoy!